On this page

 Conclusion

 conducting stay interviews with employees can be an effective way to improve retention rates and boost employee satisfaction.
-By asking the right questions, managers can gain insight into what motivates their team members, identify areas for improvement within the organization, and address any potential issues before they become major problems.
+By asking the right questions, managers can gain insight into what motivates their team members, identify areas for improvement within the organization, and address any potential issues before they become significant problems.

 What are stay interviews?